yanivnizan/knowledge-base/src/documents/unity/store/Store_FAQ.html.md

 **If I make changes to the products I have defined in iTunes Connect or Google Play, how can I see the updated information in my code?**

-Use the function `RefreshMarketItemDetails` to see the current details of your IAP products.
-For example, if you update the price of a product in iTunes Connect (or Google Play), you will be able to see the new price after refreshing market item details.
-See more [here](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/SoomlaStore.cs).
+Use [SoomlaStore](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Plugins/Soomla/Store/SoomlaStore.cs)'s function `RefreshMarketItemsDetails` to see the current details of your IAP products.
+For example, if you update the price of a product in iTunes Connect or Google Play, you will be able to see the new price after refreshing market item details.

+---

+**Are user purchases synced across various devices?**

+Purchases you make with coins \ other virtual items, are not synced across devices, however, we are planning to add this functionality in the future.
+Regarding restoring transactions that were bought with real money in Google Play \ iTunesConnect, are associated per user.
+Thus they should be available on other devices with the same account and app.

+From Google's IAB docs:

+> Managed in-app products are items that have their ownership information tracked and managed by Google Play.
+When a user purchases a managed in-app item, Google Play stores the purchase information for each item on a per-user basis.
+This enables you to later query Google Play at any time to restore the state of the items a specific user has purchased.
+This information is persistent on the Google Play servers even if the user uninstalls the application or if they change devices."

+Also, see [Apple's docs](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StoreKitGuide/Chapters/Products.html1) regarding product types and syncing them across devices.

 ---